EXPLORE COPPER RIVER COUNTRY, ALASKA | RETURN HOME Gakona, Chistochina, Nabesna, Slana, Mentasta & Paxson

 This photo shows community elders Ben Neeley and Bill Joe.

-This is a smaller facility than the one in Copper Center – but they have
+This is a smaller facility than the one in Copper Center.

 You can go on a botany walk from the ranger station on request.
 Weather, staff and trail conditions permitting